comprobo20/comprobo20.github.io/How to/run_the_neato_simulator.md

 ### ``bumper``

 This is an internal topic to Gazebo.
-If you are curiouts, you can look at the output as you run into something, but you don't need to worry about it in this class.
+If you are curious, you can look at the output as you run into something, but you don't need to worry about it in this class.

 ### ``clock``